spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 The steps below will deploy a new host cluster with the Prometheus Operator pack.
 You can add the Prometheus Operator pack to an existing cluster if you already have a host cluster deployed in your environment.

-The Prometheus Operator pack will install an insecure Prometheus server by default.
-Use the With Authentication tab for guidance on how to enable authentication.
+The Prometheus Operator pack will install an unsecure Prometheus server by default.
+Use the **With Authentication** tab for guidance on how to enable authentication.